-Downloading the new Android Q beta onto a Pixel is tempting, but Google’s new operating system is causing problems for some Pixel, Pixel XL, Pixel 2, Pixel 2 XL, Pixel 3, and Pixel 3 XL users.
+Downloading the new Android Q beta onto your Pixel might be tempting, but Google’s new operating system is causing problems for some Pixel, Pixel XL, Pixel 2, Pixel 2 XL, Pixel 3, and Pixel 3 XL users.

-The Android Q preview gives Pixel users a chance to try the operating system’s new features ahead of the public release.
-The beta will also help Google squash bugs before the software ships out to millions of people around the world in Q3 later this year.
+The Android Q preview gives users a chance to try the operating system’s new features ahead of the public release.
+The beta will also help Google squash bugs before the software ships out to millions of people around the world in Q3.

 If you’re thinking about trying the Android Q update ahead of its official release, you should be familiar with these issues before you install.
 This way you aren’t caught off guard.